oroinc/documentation/user_guide_sales_tools/b2b_sales/territory_management.rst

 When a record is assigned a territory, it is displayed in the Territory field on the view page of that record.

 .. image:: ../../img/territories/territory_view_page.png
+   :alt: From the view page of an assigned record

 Territories in Widgets
 ----------------------